Gherla Synagogue: Spread of Zionism

+World War II

-With the coming of World War II, and specifically the partition of Transylvania on August 28, 1940, everything changed.
-Gherla along with the rest of northern Transylvania became part of Hungary.
-The Hungarian government began to make life difficult for the Jews with anti-Semitic laws such as those that prohibited Jews from attending university or having government jobs.
+With the coming of World War II, and specifically the Second Vienna Award on August 30, 1940, everything changed.
+Gherla, along with the rest of Northern Transylvania, became part of Hungary.
+The Hungarian government began to make life difficult for the Jews with antisemitic laws such as those that prohibited Jews from attending university or having government jobs.

-Starting in 1942, Gherla became the headquarters of a labor service drafting board.
-In June 1942, the board conscripted 424 Jews for labor service from Cluj, Gherla and surroundings.
-The draftees were assigned to labor service battalions and sent to the Eastern Front in Ukraine where most of them perished.
-Those that survived and returned were subsequently sent to Dachau where a large majority perished.
+In 1942, Gherla became the headquarters of a labor service drafting board.
+In June 1942, the board conscripted 424 Jews between the ages of 21 and 42 for labor service from Cluj, Gherla, and the surrounding areas.
+The draftees were assigned to labor service battalions and sent to the Eastern Front in Ukraine, where most of them perished.
+Those that survived and returned were subsequently sent to Dachau where a large majority were murdered.